 Success at Any Price – The Furs

-Genevieve Tobin plays Agnes Carter, the mistress of a rich man and then wife of another rich man, with a wardrobe that reflects both.
-She wears most of the film’s furs, though there is another that appears in furs not quite worthy of a rich mistress.
+Genevieve Tobin plays Agnes Carter, the mistress of a rich man and then the wife of another rich man, with a wardrobe that reflects both.
+She wears most of the film's furs, though another appears in furs not quite worthy of a wealthy mistress.

 Agnes appears early in the film with Raymond Merrit, the “master” in her mistress relationship, played by Frank Morgan, who's in his smarmy-executive mode for this one.